10 clever things you can do each

 Why don’t you give away fridge magnets e.g. in the shape of a pie/pastry to a customer?
 Or, hold a promotion in conjunction with your local radio station, and give away birthday cakes/family pies to the winners?

-Donate left-over product to your local school, sporting club or charity.
+Donate products to your local school, sporting club or charity.
 This will give your business a positive public image that will in turn improve your customer relationship.
-Bakers Delight actually does this to great success- they have no day old breads.
 A study published in the Journal of Small Business Management found that socially responsible businesses are more successful, and earn greater loyalty from their customers and employees.